Yam Madar: Early life

 Madar was born and raised in the town of Beit Dagan, Israel, to a family of Mizrahi Jewish (Yemenite-Jewish) descent.
-His father Zohar Madar is a former mayor of Beit Dagan, Israel.
+His father Zohar Madar is a former mayor of Beit Dagan.
 In Hebrew, his first name means "sea".

 Madar played for Maccabi Beit Dagan and Hapoel Tel Aviv youth teams.

 Professional career

 Hapoel Tel Aviv (2018–2021)

 On 24 June 2018, Madar signed a four-year deal with Hapoel Tel Aviv.
 On 21 September 2018, he made his debut in a FIBA Champions League qualifying round match against Spirou Charleroi, playing 15 minutes off the bench.

 On 3 July 2020, Madar recorded a career-high 28 points, shooting 11-of-17 from the field and 3-of-3 from the line in a 106–105 loss to Maccabi Ashdod.
 In the quarter-finals series versus league leaders, Maccabi Tel Aviv, Madar was the leading scorer with 17.3 points while shooting 45% FG and 89% FT.
 He added 5.3 assists, 3.0 rebounds, and 2.0 steals, but despite his performance, Maccabi won 2–1.
 In Hapoel's only win of the series, he had 22 points, shooting 8-of-16 from the field and 5-of-5 from the line.
 He added 6 assists and 5 rebounds.
-On 26 July, Madar was selected as the Israeli Basketball Premier League Most Improved Player.
-In 2020, Madar was the youngest player to ever win the Israeli Premier League Most Improved Player.
+In July, Madar was selected as the Israeli Premier League Most Improved Player, becoming the youngest player ever to receive this award.
 In 2021 he was named to the All-League Second Team.

+In 2020–21, playing in the Israeli Basketball Premier League, he averaged 17.1 points and 5.2 assists (9th in the league) per game, while shooting .409 from three-point range.

 Partizan (2021–2023)

-On August 18, 2021, he signed with Partizan Belgrade of the ABA League.